 Based on your answers to these questions, use the following guide to come up with a fair car allowance amount.

-Adjust to an amount that works for all employees.
+2. Adjust to an allowance amount that covers all employees' vehicle expenses.

 If it’s been several years since you’ve increased your car allowance amount, chances are that it’s not serving the needs of your employees.
 And they will be more eager than ever for an increase to offset the loss of their tax deduction for business mileage.
 Treating employees fairly will likely mean boosting the allowance.

-- Avoid paying an equal amount for unequal expenses.
+3. Don't pay an equal allowance amount for unequal expense amounts.